-With spring in full swing and leafy greens a-growing, it’s fitting that May is National Salad Month.
+With spring upon us and leafy greens growing fast, it’s fitting that May is National Salad Month.
 We think this is a great time to get creative with your salads, and inspire others in your life to do the same.
 You can start with these recipes, or keep reading to get fresh ideas for the days and weeks to come.

 Whether you start with a base of lettuce, other leafy greens, or skip them altogether is completely up to you.
 If you’re short on time, this mix of tender triple-washed superfood baby greens is a quick and healthy foundation.
 From here, the sky’s the limit, as you chop, sauté, roast or grill your way to veggie bliss.